bcgov/citz-imb-kc-api-docs/README.md

 |   ├── remove-dts-files.mjs                # Removes TypeScript declaration files from the build.
 |   └── remove-empty-dirs.mjs               # Removes empty directories from the build.
 ├── src/                                    # Source code for package.
+|   ├── static/                             # Static files served as the api documentation.
 |   ├── utils/                              # Utility functions.
 |   ├── config.ts                           # Config variables.
 |   ├── index.ts                            # Export functions for the package.